DjCtavia/DayZ-EternalDay/README.md

 Eternal Day is a mod that allow player to set a specific time slot.
 However, it was initially created to have an endless day.
 But users adjust the parameters to their wishes.

+Quick warn: Some of functions are actually not in actual mod, they are actually Work In Progress [WIP]

 ## What can you actually  do ?

 * Have a specific time slot on which the server must run